At Shred Station, we believe it’s important to do good in our local communities.

 Christmas Boxes for the Benjamin Foundation

-The Benjamin Foundation is another charity we decided to support over Christmas.
+The Benjamin Foundation is another charity we supported over Christmas.
 One of our team spotted The Benjamin Foundation’s appeal online asking for donations of gifts to give to young people with limited opportunities.
 This included young people living in poverty, those at risk of homelessness and those who receive emotional wellbeing support.
 We knew immediately that we wanted to help this cause.

 If you want to know more about the things we do in the community, get in touch.
-We are always on the lookout for opportunities to help in the local community.
+We are always on the lookout for ways to help the local area.
 If there is anything you think we could do to help, please let us know.